GraemeMalcolm/ai-stuff/instructions/05-optical-character-recognition.md

 ## Learn more

-This simple app shows only some of the capabilities of the Face service.
+This simple app shows only some of the OCR capabilities of the Computer Vision service.
 To learn more about what you can do with this service, see the [OCR page](https://docs.microsoft.com/azure/cognitive-services/computer-vision/overview-ocr).